qbiton/Pure-Energy/text/Akt3-Scena3.md

 * kwiat na oknie
 * słuchawki

-poison, analog disc red herring, repeating phrases, 200tons of cocaine, why are you so aggressive?
+ analog disc red herring, repeating phrases, 200tons of cocaine, why are you so aggressive?